How Small Businesses Embraced Digital Marketing to Survive the Pandemic

 Effective SMB marketing is never complete without a website.
 Investment in a website provides small businesses with a longer-term rate of return that you simply won’t get anywhere else.
 Regardless of how successful your small business is in your local area, without a professionally built website, its reach and long-term growth will always be limited.
 Prospective customers will also see your small business as credible if you have a well-designed and user-friendly website.

 There are several ways that a website can be of help to your business.
-For example, at the dawn of the pandemic, several small businesses announced on the homepage of their website that the business is still open to supporting its clientele.
+For example, at the dawn of the pandemic, several small businesses announced on the homepage of their website that the business is still open to supporting their clientele.
 They updated the product or service page with new photos and descriptions to create engagement, offered time-limited specials or discounts, and set up an e-commerce system for taking online orders.

 How Businesses Can Adapt to Shift Daily Operations Online and Find New Opportunities